foerstner-lab/READemption/README.md

   the result file are placed in fixed location.

 * The classes should be path agnostic as far a possible.
-The controller is taking care of that and call them adequately.
+The controller is taking care of that and calls them adequately.

 * The git braching model is very close to the one proposed [here](http://nvie.com/posts/a-successful-git-branching-model/).